-Ming was invited by the United States Embassy to Suriname on a diplomatic speaking engagement under the U.S. Speakers Program to speak about creative writing and theater as tools for empowerment for Women's History Month in 2014.
-In 2011, she founded the Survival Girls, a self-sustaining theater group for young Congolese women in the slums of Nairobi.
+Ming was invited by the United States Embassy to Suriname on a diplomatic speaking engagement under the U.S. Speakers Program to speak about creative writing and theater as tools for empowerment for Women's History Month.
+(Here’s the official press release.)
+In 2011, Ming founded the Survival Girls, a self-sustaining theater group for young Congolese women in the slums of Nairobi.
 Her book about the experience, a nonfiction novella The Survival Girls, received a limited release in 2013 from Wolfram Productions as a fundraising effort for university tuition for Survival Girls group members.
-Ming’s writing about the Survival Girls group was also nominated for the AWP Intro Award for Nonfiction.
-Ming won the USAID worldwide essay contest for inclusion in the USAID Frontiers in Development publication, and Hillary Clinton gives the Survival Girls a shout out in the introduction!
+Ming also won the USAID worldwide essay contest, for inclusion in Frontiers in Development, and Secretary of State Hillary Clinton gave the essay a nod in the introduction!

-Ming has worked in community development in Russia (at the Silver Taiga Sustainable Forestry Foundation); Syria (with Every Syrian); Turkey (independently); Ecuador (at the CEMOPLAF family planning clinic); Bolivia (at the Rio Beni Health Project); Mongolia (at The Asia Foundation and the Mongolian Writers Union); Kenya (independently; at the UNHCR; and with the Golden Globe Foundation); Suriname (through the American Embassy); and also in California (at People Helping People and The Odyssey Project) and in New York (at Archipelago Books).
+Ming's writing about the Survival Girls group was also nominated for the AWP Intro Award for Nonfiction.
+Ming has also worked in community development in: Russia (at the Silver Taiga Sustainable Forestry Foundation); Syria (with Every Syrian); Turkey (independently); Ecuador (at the CEMOPLAF family planning clinic); Bolivia (at the Rio Beni Health Project): Mongolia (at The Asia Foundation and the Mongolian Writers Union): Kenya (independently; at the UNHCR; and with the Golden Globe Foundation); Suriname (through the American Embassy): as well as in California (at People Helping People and The Odyssey Project, and in New York (at Archipelago Books).